 - Between-The-Glass Grilles

-As opposed to divided-light grilles that are typically attached on both sides of the glass or removable grilles that are secured to the roomside of the glass, between-the-glass grilles are, as the name intimates, installed between the panes of insulating glass in double- or triple-paned windows.
+As opposed to divided-light grilles that are typically adhered on both sides of the glass or removable grilles that are secured to the roomside of the glass, between-the-glass grilles are, as the name intimates, installed between the panes of insulating glass in double- or triple-paned windows.

 Between-the-glass grilles can be made to be removable.
-In windows featuring this style of grille, the space between the panes of glass, sometimes referred to as a swinging panel, can be opened in order to take out the grille for cleaning, or when cleaning the panes of glass.
+In windows including this style of grille, the space between the panes of glass, sometimes referred to as a swinging panel, can be opened in order to take out the grille for cleaning, or when cleaning the panes of glass.